vaibhavsagar/duffer/presentation/presentation.md

 - A git-based project management system
 - Using git as the backend of an application

+# Functional Git

+## Data Structures

+- Merkle trees & Merkle DAGs
+- Not too different from an efficiently implemented functional data structure.

+## Design

+- Append-only object store and mutable ref store
+- Separating the immutable and the mutable?
+Sounds like this language I know...

 # My experience with Haskell

 ## Good

 - Refactoring is a joy
-- Testing is a joy
+- Testing is easy with small, mostly pure functions, and a git repository.
 - Debugging is straightforward
-- fitting small components together is more satisfying than any other language I've used
+- Compositional tools blow other languages out of the water
 - Lots of support on IRC and r/haskell
 - IHaskell is a godsend and everyone should use it
-- types that encode side effects + syntax sugar for category theoretic concepts = magic
+- types that encode side effects are genius
 - My frustration dealing with deserialisation reminded me why we have types in the first place

 ## Bad